Painting with Light to Capture Decisive Moments

 White Balance

-Auto White Balance can do the trick.
-However, make sure to shoot in RAW to change the white balance in Lightroom later, just in case.
+Auto White Balance can be effective.
+However, ensure you shoot in RAW format to adjust the white balance in Adobe Lightroom later, just in case.

 Exposure

-During that day, I used aperture priority mode, and I increased my ISO to 400 to compensate for the low shutter speed that may occur, blurring the image.
-That worked perfectly for me, and I also used exposure compensation mode to better control my exposure.
+On that particular day, I opted for aperture priority mode and boosted my ISO to 400 to counteract the low shutter speed that might cause image blur.
+This approach worked perfectly for me, and I also utilized exposure compensation to manage my exposure settings better.

 Flash